 Nicole Smith

-and core, Liz Hilliard, certified Pilates instructor, and creator and owner of the: A must-do for all runners!
-This move betters pelvic stability, glute strength, and hamstring strength—all crucial for powerful, stable strides.
+A Part of Hearst Digital Media: while working on articulation of spine and pelvic stability, glute strength, and hamstring strength—all crucial for powerful, stable strides.
 Because it targets the posterior chain (or back of the body) it also counteracts our typically seated position.

 Headshot of Donna Raskin